 A degree program is a program of study in a discipline specialty that leads to a degree in that distinct specialty area at a particular level of instruction.
 The minimum number of required credit hours in any degree program is 120 and shall not exceed 128 credits.
 Any requirement beyond 128 hours must be approved by the Board Of Governors.
 Any program authorized by the BOG requiring 135 semester hours or more shall be designated as a five-year baccalaureate program.

-All degree programs are categorized individually in the University's academic program inventory (API) at the six-digit CIP code level and referenced at UNC-GA API list.
+All degree programs are categorized individually in the University's academic program inventory (API) at the six-digit CIP code level (see also CIP Instructional Areas and Levels) referenced at UNC-GA API list.
 As a general rule, in order to be considered for degree program status, a course of study should require at least 27 semester hours in the proposed program area at the undergraduate level.
 Anything less than this within an existing degree program should be designated as a concentration.

 Click the links below to view guidelines and instructions for establishing a degree: